MuznaZuberi/AI-101/README.md

 ---

 ### 🔢 Project 3: Guess the Number (User Guesses)
-- User tries to guess a randomly generated number.
+- The user tries to guess a randomly generated number.
 - Includes hints like "Too High" or "Too Low".
 - 👉 **Tech Used**: Python, Random module

 ---

 ### ✊✋✌️ Project 4: Rock, Paper, Scissors Game
-- A fun CLI-based game between the user and computer.
+- A fun CLI-based game between the user and the computer.
 - Teaches conditionals and game logic.
 - 👉 **Tech Used**: Python